rafalwrzeszcz/dnd-toolkit/README.md

 }
 ```

-To access any other node configure particular driver as `Rpc` pointint to that node, eg.:
+To access any other node configure particular driver as `Rpc` pointing to that node, e.g.:

 ```json
 {